idini/transformation_scd2/README.md

 <img src="./docs/images/tables.png" />
 </p>

-The check is performed using a SQL query to delegate computation to the BigQuery engine, excluding non-valid records (`Is_valid = 'no'`) and technical fields.
+The check is performed using a SQL query to delegate computation to the BigQuery engine, excluding non-valid records (`Is_valid = 'no'`) and technical fields from destination table.

  ```
 with src_table as (